EPW varieties as moduli spaces on ordinary GM surfaces and special GM threefolds: Introduction

 \subsection{Main results}

-In \cite{Liu24}, the sextics $\tilde{Y}^{\geq 1}_{A(S)^{\perp}}$ and $\tilde{Y}^{\geq 1}_{A(S)}$ are realized as moduli spaces of semistable objects with respect to $\sigma_S$ for a general strongly smooth ordinary Gushel--Mukai surface $S$ based on the descriptions in \cite{O'Grady06,O'Grady15}.
-Here we provide the modular description of $\tilde{Y}^{\geq 1}_{A(S)^{\perp}}$ for any strongly smooth ordinary Gushel--Mukai surface following \cite[Section 7.5]{DK24}.
+In \cite{Liu24}, the double sextics $\tilde{Y}^{\geq 1}_{A(S)^{\perp}}$ and $\tilde{Y}^{\geq 1}_{A(S)}$ are realized as moduli spaces of semistable objects with respect to $\sigma_S$ for a Picard rank one Gushel--Mukai surface $S$ based on the descriptions in \cite{O'Grady06,O'Grady15}.
+This article first generalizes this fact.

+The modular realization of $\tilde{Y}^{\geq 1}_{A(S)^{\perp}}$ can be generalized to any strongly smooth Gushel--Mukai surface $S$ using the birational model in \cite[Section 7.5]{DK24} and wall-crossing \cite{BM14-MMP}.